Everything You Need To Know About Relationship Counseling

 Every couple is different, but most see improvement within 8 to 12 sessions.
 For some couples, a few sessions may be enough to address specific issues, while others may benefit from longer-term therapy.

-It’s important to remember that the timeline depends on the complexity of the issues and how committed both partners are to the process.
+It's important to remember that the timeline depends on the complexity of the issues and how committed both partners are to the process.
+Discover more about the benefits of marriage counseling for lasting relationships.

 What If I Can't Afford Relationship Counseling?